Policy Name: Acceptable and Responsible Use of OCC Technology and Information Systems

 networks against possible tampering.
 Supervisors

-are responsible for notifying the IT department of a change to an employee’s
+are responsible for notifying ITS of a change to an employee’s

 job functions so that access rights are adjusted accordingly.
 The